 Ending Neglected Diseases within Climate Resilient Health Systems

-Climate change poses the most significant threat to human health in the present day.
-Extreme weather events of increasing frequency and intensity are contributing to forced migration and crowding of urban areas, putting pressure on fragile health systems that already struggle to meet the scale of the challenge presented by NTDs.
-Disease vectors are expanding into new geographies, placing strain on surveillance systems and altering where and how often people come into contact with NTDs.
-If the threat posed by climate change is not addressed, as a global health community we risk undoing all of the great progress made against NTDs in recent years.
-For the 600 million people in Africa who still require treatment for at least one NTD, this cannot be allowed to happen.
-Minimizing the damaging impact of climate change will require cross-border, cross-sectoral collaboration of unprecedented scale.
-The END Fund is taking the following approach in support of this effort and of our partners.
+Climate change poses the most significant threat to human health today.
+Extreme weather events of increasing frequency and intensity are placing additional pressure on fragile health systems that already struggle to meet the challenge presented by neglected tropical diseases.
+Disease vectors are expanding into new geographies, straining surveillance systems and altering where and how often people come into contact with neglected tropical diseases.
+If the threat posed by climate change is not addressed, as a global health community we risk undoing all of the great progress made against neglected tropical diseases in recent years.

-Are you interested in participating in future research on climate change and NTDs?
+Are you interested in participating in future research on climate change and neglected tropical diseases?
 Fill out this form so that we can reach out!

 Policy Perspectives: